 5: Surgical Team and Support Staff

 The applicant has nurses and/or physician extenders who provide education and care to patients.
-The applicant performs bariatric surgery separate from general surgery guidelines in a facility that has an operative team trained to care for bariatric surgery separate from general surgery guidelines patients.
+The applicant performs colorectal surgery in a facility that has an operative team trained to care for colorectal surgery patients.

-The applicant ensures appropriate staff are provided with ongoing, regularly scheduled staff education in-services to ensure they have a basic understanding of bariatric surgery separate from general surgery guidelines and the appropriate management of the bariatric surgery separate from general surgery guidelines patient.
+The applicant ensures appropriate staff are provided with ongoing, regularly scheduled staff education in-services to ensure they have a basic understanding of colorectal surgery and the appropriate management of the colorectal surgery patient.
 In-service topics must include: